-The working capital at the end of 2006 amounted to EUR 9.1 million and Oikocredit is of the opinion that the working capital is sufficient for Oikocredit's requirements for the forthcoming period of 12 months.
+Oikocredit has made an analysis of its working capital.
+Based on this analysis Oikocredit is of the opinion that there is sufficient working capital for Oikocredit's requirements for the forthcoming period of 12 months.

 Significant changes in the financial or trading position of the group